Days 11 to 13 – Wild and Beautiful

 We had dinner at Ristorante La Dolce Vita, which served Italian cuisine and was among the many restaurants in Bahnhofstrasse, the main street in Zermatt.

 We returned to the hotel around 8pm but we knew the day just wasn’t over.
-I once saw this scene on a travel channel many years ago – a family relaxing in an alpine villa, swimming at twilight, wild flowers on the hills and snow-capped mountains in the distance… It became my dream, and on this day, I said, that dream came true.
+I once saw this scene on a travel channel many years ago – a family relaxing in an alpine villa, swimming at twilight, wild flowers on the hills and snow-capped mountains in the distance… It became my dream, and on that day in Zermatt, I said that dream came true.

 The sunset that night gave a pinkish orange glow to Matterhorn – if only Dad’s shot had captured those colours.
 I remember saying that it was too beautiful…surreal, almost spiritual…

-We started today’s adventure with a gondola ride from the valley to our first stop – Trockener Steg.
+We started the day’s adventures with a gondola ride from the valley to our first stop – Trockener Steg.
 We can see the entire valley from the gondola.
-The kids started referring to us as a family of 6, yup Walking Mickey and Matt included in our adventures today.
+The kids started referring to us as a family of 6, yup Walking Mickey and Matt included.

 After a few minutes into the gondola ride, the scenery quickly changed from flowers and conifers to snowy mountains.
 Summer has turned into winter.
 And the white seemed endless from where we stood.
 Occasionally we would see small streams from melting snow.
 Joaquin said we were now entering another planet.